Fish-MIP/FishMIP2.0_ISIMIP3a/README.md

 This protocol is designed to contribute directly to the ISIMIP 3a Simulation Round on “Evaluation, Detection and Attribution”.

-**Revised target date for uploading simulation outputs: Jan 30th, 2023**
+**Revised target date for uploading simulation outputs: Nov 30th, 2024**

 Uploading simulations by this date is essential to ensure enough time for analysis and writing of manuscripts in time for submission to the